AmirAhmadHabibi/TheSuperQuestionTypeTopicClassifier/README.md

 topics_df, types_df = classifier.bow_classify(input_question)
 topics_df, types_df = classifier.w2v_classify(input_question)

-# these two are pandas DataFrames of lists of all tags along with the likelihood of their assignment to the input question
+# these two are pandas DataFrames
+# they are lists of all tags along with the likelihood of their assignment to the input question
+for item in topics_df.values:
+    print('tag:', item[0])
+    print('likelihood:', item[1])
 ```

 A more detailed description of the project will be added soon...